 1 cup shredded cheese, divided.
 Try Havarti, Gruyere, Swiss, Monterrey Jack, or mix cheeses together to your liking

 Handful of good quality Romano or Parmesano Reggiano

 Thinly sliced quality French bread (baguette works well), toasted

 You will need four oven-proof 2-cup soup crocks

 *Dry toasted bread works well for this recipe.
 This can be done in the oven by baking for 10 minutes in a 400 degree oven or in a toaster oven.

-- Sauté onions in butter and olive oil until limp, golden and buttery, about 0 minutes.
+- Sauté onions in butter and olive oil until limp, golden and buttery, about 20 minutes.
 The olive oil helps keep the butter from browning too quickly.
 Stir as needed to keep an even color on the onions.

-- Mix in beef broth, beef concentrate if using, wine and sherry, Worcestershire sauce and garlic.
+- Mix in beef broth, demi-glace or beef concentrate if using, wine, sherry and garlic.
 Heat through.
 Taste for seasoning and adjust to your personal taste.
 You may find you like a little more wine or sherry, or that the broth needs a little more beefy taste.

 - Sprinkle a little of the Romano or Parmesan cheese directly over the soup.

 - Now top each soup serving with slices of toasted bread (cover the soup).